 And this is the role of RadiantOne in your hybrid world.
 This is where providing identity data–whether it’s to applications on the cloud, on (because again, we’re going to be in that hybrid world for an indefinite period of time, so we want a solution that can handle both), and that can be hosted on-premise, or in the cloud, and can consume–and then deliver–identity information that happens to be on-premise, or in the cloud, or in a partner’s infrastructure.
 Anywhere we can connect to (which is everywhere!), we can bring that identity forward and allow you to build that single source of identity information that your applications need.

 A hybrid environment offers a lot of promise, and lets us take advantage of many of the incredible cloud applications while honoring and maintaining the legacy environments that we’ve been cultivating for years.
 Spending the time to inventory your identity resources and build your Identity Data Fabric will allow you to confidently move forward in the current hybrid reality, building on the best of both environments.

 Subscribe to receive blog updates

-Don’t miss the latest conversations and innovations from Radiant Logic, delivered straight to your in-box every week.
+Don’t miss the latest conversations and innovations from Radiant Logic, delivered straight to your in-box.